UNDER CONSTRUCTION, I am not finished with it, but feel there is enough meat to start putting it on the web. See this as work in progress.

 There is a verse underneath which I find difficult to translate.
 I have given this to my friend Frans (he originates from Holland)) to do.

-I have translated the letter, but I am not happy that I have done it correctly, there are a few words I cannot make out and others that once translated make no sense.
-I will make an other effort and correct when I get around to it.
+I have translated the letter, but I am not happy that I have done it correctly, there are a few words I cannot make out and others once translated make no sense.
+I will make an other effort and correct when I get around to it, I will asked Frans to assist.
 So, here is my translation and interpretation:

 14 Sept 99